This post may contain affiliate links. Please read my affiliate policy for more information.

 The Ultimate Survival Guide for Widows is the plan of action every widow needs.

-This guide helps widows get motivated, stay productive, and manage the daily minutiae of your widowhood tasks.
+This online course guides widows to get motivated, stay productive, and manage the daily minutiae of your widowhood tasks.
+It’s a manual to help you get stuff done.

 Even when life feels overwhelming.